KINGS FAVOR OUTSIDERS BECAUSE THEY ARE VULNERABLE, SO EASY TO CONTROL

 The king gives permission to trade to Jews, shown by wearing the red and white circles, not to Christians.

-And are useful scapegoats.
+Jews pay tribute and are useful scapegoats.

 (In 1305-1311)